-Travel to United Kingdom: London 4: Albertopolis
+Notes on the Geography of The United Kingdom: London 4: Albertopolis

-Acre for acre, Albertopolis, the area around the Royal Albert Hall and comprising the Kensington Gore estate, is among the richest surviving patches of monument-rich Victorian London.
+Acre for acre, the area around the Royal Albert Hall and corresponding to the Kensington Gore estate, is among the richest surviving patches of monument-rich Victorian London.
 It occupies 80 acres bought by the Royal Commissioners of the Great Exhibition of 1851 with the proceeds from that show.
-The property was "intended to accommodate institutions that would encourage the application of science and art to industry in conformity with the ideals of the Commissioners' president, Prince Albert."
+The purchase was "intended to accommodate institutions that would encourage the application of science and art to industry in conformity with the ideals of the Commissioners' president, Prince Albert."
 He himself had left a memorandum stating that "he believed some twenty-five or thirty acres could be bought for £50,000, and schools of instruction and exemplary collections or 'museums' set up to continue the educational influence of the Exhibition."
 (The Museums Area of South Kensington and Westminster, 1975, volume 38 of the Survey of London.)

 Here, perhaps, is a better or at least more conventional one.
 Pevsner writes: "This 'memorial of our Blameless prince' (Builder, 1863, p.
 361) is the epitome in many ways of High Victorian ideals and High Victorian style, rich, solid, a little pompous, a little vulgar, but full of faith and self-confidence" (3:489).
 The designer was George Gilbert Scott, the Victorian master of the Gothic.
 He stated that the Albert Memorial expressed his "highest and most enthusiastic efforts."
 (See Scott's Personal and Professional Recollections, p.
 269.)
 Among his contemporaries, opinions varied.
 Pevsner quotes M.D.
 Conway writing in 1882 that the memorial is "beyond question the finest monumental structure in Europe."
 Another critic dismissed it as "an uncomfortable feat of engineering."
 Early proposals included a monolithic obelisk 150 feet high--the Washington Monument is over 500--but Scott wanted a monument that honored the prince's religious faith.
 "This I effected," he wrote, "by adding to its apex, as is believed to have been done by the Egyptians, a capping of metal, that capping assuming the form of a large and magnificent cross" (Recollections, p.
 262).
 In addition, he wrote, the monument was "the realization in an actual edifice, of the architectural designs furnished by the metal-work shrines of the middle ages.
 Those exquisite productions of the goldsmith and the jeweller profess in nearly every instance to be models of architectural structures, yet no such structures exist, nor, so far as we know, ever did exist...
 They are architecture as elaborated by the mind and the hand of the jeweller; an exquisite phantasy realized only to the small scale of a model.
 My notion, whether good or bad, was for once to realize this jeweller's architecture in a structure of full size, and this has furnished the key-note of my design and of its execution" (p.
 263-4).
 He added, "The greatest fault in the design, in my own opinion, is that the fléche is too high" (p.
 268).

-The frieze at the base is a monument to Victorian faith in the existence of great men and was, in Scott's words, "the very soul of the design" (p.
+The frieze at the base is in itself a monument to Victorian faith in the existence of great men.
+It was, in Scott's words, "the very soul of the design" (p.
 269).
 There are 169 figures here, neatly sorted into musicians on the south, painters on the east, sculptors on the west, and architects on the north.
 They're further grouped by nationality on the south and east (the sides done by Henry Hugh Armstead) but by chronology on the west and north (the sides done by John Birney Philip).
 The figures are named at the base, though an eagle eye is needed to read the labels.
 Armstead and Philip bid low on the project.
 Scott wrote, "Being men of less established fame than the older sculptors, they undertook the work at a far lower price that these would have done, and, as it proved, to their own cost."

 The larger figures above the frieze personify Commerce (on the left, by T. Thorneycroft), and Engineering (on the right, by J. Lawlor).
 Below: a passel of architects.